loelschlaeger/ao/README.md

 ## How to get started?

-1. Define a function `f` that you want to get optimized.
+1. Define a function `f` that you want to optimize.

 2. Set `npar` equal to the number of parameters of `f`.